 Remember, you look like a character most when you own that character, by which I mean, if you have confidence and really study a character's mannerisms, you can really pull off an interesting, immersive cosplay.

-Cosplay Is About Having Fun Making Cool Costumes, Not Changing Who You Are to Please Others
+Have Fun and Don't Change Who You Are to Please Others

 Do not attempt to lose or gain large amounts of weight for cosplay.
-It is not worth risking your health or feeling down on yourself about.
-Plus sized cosplayers are amazing.
+It is not worth risking your health or feeling down on yourself.
+Plus-sized cosplayers are amazing.
 If you do decide to get fit for cosplay, set realistic goals and try to meet them over time.
 Consult your doctor if you need help.

-You can play a character of another ethnicity.
-For example, a person of color can cosplay a character portrayed as white and do an amazing job at it and look terrific.
 Cosplay respectfully if you are cosplaying a character that is not of your background.
-For example, never use blackface or other racially insensitive techniques.
+For example, never use blackface or other insensitive techniques.
 Respect the culture your character comes from.
-Do not refer to your character as a "gypsy," for example, as this is an offensive term to the Romani.
 Research how you can cosplay a character from a real culture respectfully, and if someone from that culture believes you're doing it wrong or that you shouldn't be doing it, listen to them.
 When in doubt, ask somebody.

 Be Mindful of Any Rules the Venue Has About Costumes